 Emotions flowed on Wednesday in Indianapolis, Indiana as the Colts and quarterback Peyton Manning officially parted ways.
 Yes, the Colts released their best player.

 The tears that were shed by Manning and team owner Jim Irsay were real as the two men faced the "business" realities of the NFL, all the while reminiscing about their 14 years together.
-Read the rest of this entry »
+FULL POST

 There is a very good chance that, for the first time since 1996, there will be no English teams in the quarterfinals of the Champions League.
 Arsenal and Chelsea have to overturn four and two-goal deficits against AC Milan and Napoli respectively, and it doesn’t look good.

 Why should we care?
 Because it has become a ritual for Premier League clubs to reach this phase of the competition.
 In recent years, two, three, even four teams from England have been part of the last eight.

 So it begs the question, what is going on?
 In my view there are a few good reasons for this.
 FULL POST